saucerswaplabs/saucerswap-timelock/README.md

 Repository to deploy a token timelock smart contract onto the Hedera Network.

-# Installation
+## Installation

-clone the repository and run npm install compile using hardhat command npx hardhat compile
+Clone the repository and run `npm install`
+Compile using hardhat command `npx hardhat compile`

-# Unit Test
+## Unit Test

-create a .env file in the root directory create two accounts with ECDSA keys and fill in the .env file with sample-env as a guide run the unit test from the root directory with command npx hardhat test test/TimeLock.spec.ts
+Create a .env file in the root directory <br>
+Create two accounts with ECDSA keys and fill in the .env file with sample-env as a guide <br>
+Run the unit test from the root directory with command `npx hardhat test test/TimeLock.spec.ts`

-# Deploy
+## Deploy

-run the deploy script from the root directory with command npx ts-node scripts/deploy.ts
+Run the deploy script from the root directory with command `npx ts-node scripts/deploy.ts`